sun-yuliang/PentaZen/README.md

 # Notice
-Pentazen2019 is the first version of PentaZen.
+Pentazen2019 is PentaZen 0.1.0.
 The newer versions are under development, which differ a lot and are much stronger than PentaZen2019.

 # PentaZen2019

-PentaZen2019 is a gomoku/renju engine supporting [Gomocup protocol](http://petr.lastovicka.sweb.cz/protocl2en.htm).
-It is based on heuristic alpha-beta search accelerated by transposition table and history table.
+PentaZen2019 is a gomoku/renju playing engine supporting [Gomocup protocol](http://petr.lastovicka.sweb.cz/protocl2en.htm).
+It is based on heuristic alpha-beta search accelerated by transposition table and table look-up.
 It can search 10-14 ply and calculate some VCF/VCT of 20-30 ply in several seconds during midgames.
-In [Gomocup 2019](https://gomocup.org/results/gomocup-result-2019/), PentaZen ranks 19th in the freestyle league and 16th in the fastgame league.
+In [Gomocup 2019](https://gomocup.org/results/gomocup-result-2019/), PentaZen ranks 19th in freestyle league and 16th in fastgame league.

 ## Getting Started